-The Chevrolet Silverado EV will be available with rear-axle steering, or ‘Four-Wheel Steer’ as the official branding, as an option.
-Rear-axle steering will provide the electric pickup greater agility and stability at high speeds, like when changing lanes on a highway, for instance.
+The Chevrolet Silverado EV will be optionally available with rear-axle steering, or ‘Four-Wheel Steer’ as the official branding.
+Rear-axle steering will provide the electric pickup greater agility and stability at high speeds, like when changing lanes on the highway.
 More importantly, at low speeds, as in urban conditions, it will reduce the turning radius, making U-turns easy.
 Greater trailering dynamics would be another advantage for customers checking this option in their orders.

 Super Cruise trailering

-The Chevrolet Silverado electric is almost confirmed to feature Super Cruise that allows semi-autonomous driving.
+The 2024 Silverado EV will come with trailering-capable Super Cruise for autonomous driving.
 The infotainment system of the Silverado EV could automatically display Super Cruise compatible roads in the navigation and show them during route selection.
 Super Cruise capabilities available on the full-size electric pickup may include hands-free lane change on highways and hands-free trailering.
 GM currently does not allow hands-free lane change while trailering, but that could change in the future.

 GM claims that Super Cruise is the first true hands-free driver-assistance technology.
 Currently, drivers can use Super Cruise over 200,000 miles of compatible roads across the U.S. and Canada.
 The company plans to offer it on 22 models across brands by 2023.
 To date, customers have driven approximately 10 million miles using hands-free driver-assistance technology.

-Fleet & Commercial versions in the Chevrolet Silverado Electric variant family
+Fleet & Commercial versions in the Chevrolet Silverado EV family

 This all-new full-size pickup is designed from the ground up as an electric truck, harnessing the best of the Ultium technology and the proven capability of our current production Silverado.
 Silverado will go all-electric with a GM-estimated range of more than 400 miles on a full charge.
 Retail and fleet versions of the Silverado electric pickup will offer customers a variety of innovative options and configurations.
 I’m particularly excited about its potential in the fleet and commercial space, a crucial part of the EV market, especially initially.
 We have models designed especially for fleet and commercial truck customers that I know they’re going to love.Mark Reuss, President, GM (Factory Zero Allocation – Detroit)

-What is the Chevrolet Silverado electric pickup release date?
+What is the Chevrolet Silverado EV release date?

-Which pickup truck models will compete with the Silverado electric?
+Which pickup truck models will compete with the Silverado EV?